 To save the game after performing BiT, you must either die which will make a save prompt appear, or you must press start before the title appears on screen which will open your pause menu.
 On the pause menu you can save your game.

-When BiT is preformed by voiding-out, you can climb up steep surfaces that you couldn't otherwise climb up.
+When BiT is preformed by voiding-out, you end up on a special Outset stage, where the collision and actors are different from the usual stage.
+For example, you can climb up steep surfaces that you couldn't otherwise climb up.
 Another important thing to note is that some ledges, that Link would normally fall off when attempting to jump off them, can be overcome in BiT.
 This allows you to jump from the bottom of the well to its roof.
 To do so, position yourself sideways as close to the edge of the well as possible so it looks like Link has one foot standing suspended in the air.
 From here, use C-up to align the second "2" of the "2002" on the title screen text with the left edge of the well, and the top of the "TM" part of the title screen text with the top edge of the well.
 Once you have this angle, hold L to get out of C-up mode and simply jump.

-This is the only known method of dying while in the BiT title screen on Outset, as the "Game Over" screen overwrites the Title screen sequence, allowing you to save after the title appears on screen.
+This is one method of dying while in the BiT title screen on Outset.
+Some other method involves taking damage from small pots.Tthe "Game Over" screen overwrites the Title screen sequence, allowing you to save after the title appears on screen.